waywardgeek/sonic/doc/index.md

 introduces unacceptable levels of distortion, making speech impossible to understand at high speed (over 2.5X) by blind speed listeners.

-However, there are decent open-source algorithms for speeding up speech.
+However, there are decent free software algorithms for speeding up speech.
 They are all in the TD-PSOLA family.
 For speech rates below 2X, sonic uses PICOLA, which I find to be the best algorithm available.
 A slightly buggy implementation of PICOLA is available in the spandsp library.
 I find the one in